ACHC30/resumewebsite/README.md

 -make responsive design.\
 1.work exp and education with a file not array.\

--skills (boxes? percent bar? other design?).\
--projects design pic and summary.\
--design box a bit (background, lines).\
+2.design box a bit (lines).\
+3.projects design summary and make ti into components.\

 -feedback?.\
 -research paper.\